chocolatey/choco-wiki/FeaturesAgentService.md

 * It uses uppercase, lowercase, numbers, and symbols to meet very stringent complexity requirements.
 * The password is different for every machine.
 * Due to the way that it is generated, it is completely unguessable.
-* No one at Chocolatey Software could even tell you what the password is for a particular machine.
+* No one at Chocolatey Software could even tell you what the password is for a particular machine without local access.

 ##### Command Customization Consideration